digital-pros/commerce-authorize/README.md

 ## Support

 Questions?
-Feel free to open an issue.
+Feel free to open an issue, or send us a note at hello@digitalpros.co.